Sunwood-ai-labs/Theme-Vault-Marp/docs/README.en.md

 2. Install your preferred Markdown editor (VSCode recommended).
 3. If using VSCode, install the [Marp for VS Code](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode) extension.

-These steps will prepare your environment to create Marp presentations using Theme-Vault-Marp themes.

 ## 📚 Main Components

 ### 🎨 Theme Collection
-- Stores each theme's CSS file and sample Markdown file in the `theme/` directory.
+- Stores the CSS files and sample Markdown files for each theme in the `theme/` directory.
-- Currently included themes:
+- Currently included theme: `neko-kaisei-beige`
-  - neko-kaisei-beige
-  - (More to be added in the future)

-### 🛠 Theme Management Scripts
+### 🛠 Theme Management Script
 - Stores Python scripts for adding, updating, and deleting themes in the `scripts/` directory.

 ### 📘 Documentation
-- Contains detailed usage instructions, customization guides, and contribution guidelines in the `docs/` directory.
+- `README.md` contains instructions on usage, customization guides, and contribution methods.

 ## 🤝 Contributions